 - protect peoples' privacy

 - enable the Council to carry out its commercial activities

 - protect confidential or commercially sensitive information

 - protect public health or safety

 Generally, there will be no charge for your request.
 Occasionally however, if a request is for a significant amount of information, or requires substantial collation and research, we may consider a charge.

-Under the Ministry of Justice Guidelines you are entitled to:
+Under the Ministry of Justice Guidelines [BS1] you are entitled to:

-- The first three hours of time free (in excess of three hours is charged at $38 per 30mins)
+- The first hour of time is free (in excess of one hour is charged at $38 per 30mins)

 - 20 pages of free photocopying (additional copying is charged at 20 cents per page)

 - We can recover any other actual costs (eg. reproducing a photograph)

 If we are going to charge you, we will advise you of the cost of processing your request before we begin working on it.
 You can then decide if you want to continue, withdraw or refine your request.
 We may ask you to pay some or all of this cost in advance.